cos702003/ParkingBuddy/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This application counts the number of cars in a lot using a video camera feed as the source.

 Things you may want to cover:
+Software:

-* Ruby version
+* Ruby version 2.3.3p222

-* System dependencies
+* Rails version 5.1.4
+* mySQL version ??

 * Configuration